nixworks/public/news/2009/02/24/index.md

 ## [2009-02-24](/news/2009/02/24/index.md)

 ### [ United States President Barack Obama addresses a joint session of Congress. ](/news/2009/02/24/united-states-president-barack-obama-addresses-a-joint-session-of-congress.md)
-_Context: Barack Obama, U.S. President, addresses, joint session of Congress_
+_Context: Barack Obama, United States President, addresses, joint session of Congress_

 ### [ The U.S. Senate confirms Hilda Solis as the Secretary of Labor. ](/news/2009/02/24/the-u-s-senate-confirms-hilda-solis-as-the-secretary-of-labor.md)
 Earlier we reported that the Senate would hold a vote to cut off debate today on the nomination of Rep. Hilda Solis, D-Calif., as secretary of Labor.
 Now comes word that senators have reached an agreement to avoid that and...